 This course includes an introduction to sets, set notation, the properties of real numbers and the real number system.
 It also covers various topics in algebra including factoring algebraic expressions and arithmetic operations involving polynomial, rational and exponential expressions.
 Principal roots are covered, as is the connection between exponential and radical notation.
 The properties of inequalities and absolute values are introduced, and techniques for solving linear, non-linear and absolute value equalities and inequalities are presented.
 The material on functions includes the combination and composition of functions and the determination of the domain of combined and composed functions.
 Inverse functions are examined, and the properties of logarithmic and exponential functions are studied along with some applications to "real-world" problems.

-Note(s): A required course for all Arts students who do not complete, with success, the challenge exam which is administered at the start of the Fall term.
-This course does not count as a credit toward the degree programme.
+A required course for all Arts students who do not complete, with success, the challenge exam which is administered at the start of the Fall term.